Camping With Dogs Can Be Rewarding.

 A well-trained canine companion makes it easy for your group to befriend other dog lovers who will invariably want to pat your dog and ask about its breed.

-As small well behaved family pet dog will help to calm very kids if you go camping with toddlers.
+A small well behaved family pet dog will help to calm nervy.
+This could be a big bonus when camping with toddlers.

 Taking A Dog Camping Requires Thought And Preparation